MatthewRDodds/elixir-experiment/README.md

 ## Demo

-Build a small elixir demonstration of elixir working with react to render a react component server side.
+This demo project's goal is to render a hello world example using react.